 Since the implementation of the Regulatory Reform (Fire Safety) Order in 2006, any person who has control of premises must take reasonable steps to ensure that anyone on the premises at the time of a fire can escape safely.

-In recent years we’ve seen a significant increase in the purchase of evacuation chairs and supported a number of organisations including offices, schools, retail premises, community centres and health care environments with training members of staff in their use.
+In recent years we’ve seen a significant increase in the purchase of evacuation chairs and supported a number of organisations including offices, schools, retail premises, community centre healthcare care environments with training members of staff in their use.

 Our Evacuation Chair training course is aimed at any members of staff that may need to use this piece of equipment to assist with the evacuation or someone with impaired mobility in the event of a fire.